emqx/MQTTX/README.md

 3. Modify code, add commit on new branch, push it

-4. Submit a pull request to upstream develop branch, we will review it
+4. Submit a pull request to upstream `dev/*` branch, we will review it

 ## Technology Stack